tahoma2d/tahoma2d_docs/source/managing_projects.rst

 If you want a new scene to be part of a new project, first you have to define a new project.
 If you want it to be part of a previously created project, first you have to set that project as the current one.

-.. note:: If you want to use the farm for rendering scenes, all the server (rendering) nodes of the farm have to share the same projectroot (see  :ref:`Installing the Toonz Farm on Windows <installing_the_toonz_farm_on_windows>`  ) and all the drives containing the projects database, have to be shared on the network.
+.. note:: If you want to use the farm for rendering scenes, all the server (rendering) nodes of the farm have to share the same projectroot (see  :ref:`Installing the Tahoma Farm on Windows <installing_the_toonz_farm_on_windows>`  ) and all the drives containing the projects database, have to be shared on the network.

-.. tip:: **To create a new project:**
+.. tip:: **To create a new project from the menu:**

-    1. Choose File  →  New Project.
+    1. Choose File  →  Project Management  →  New Project.

-    2. Select the projectroot or repository (see  :ref:`Configuring the Version Control in Tahoma <configuring_the_version_control_in_toonz>`  ), and the project or folder where you want to create the new project.

-    3. Type the name of the project and set the path to the folders you want to use as default.
+    2. Type the name of the project.

+    3. Click on **...** to choose a project location (Documents is the default location).

+    4. Click on the OK button.

+.. tip:: **To create a new project from the startup window:**

+    1. Click on the **New Project** button.

+    2. Type a name for project.

+    3. Click on **...** to choose a project location (Documents is the default location).

-    4. Click the OK button.
+    4. Click on the OK button.

+.. tip:: **To change the current project from the menu:**

+    1. Choose File  →  Project Management  →  Switch Project.

+    2. Click on **...** to choose a different project.

-.. tip:: **To change the current project:**
+.. tip:: **To change the current project from the browser:**

     Click the small round button on the left of the project name in the project tree available in the Tahoma file browser.
 It becomes red when selected.

+.. tip:: **To change the current project from the startup window:**

+    Click on **...** next to the project name to choose a different project.

+..note:: Opening a scene in a different project will also change the active project.

-.. tip:: **To add a scene to a project:**
+.. tip:: **To add a scene to a project from the menu:**

     1. Set the project as the current one.

-    2. Choose File  →  New Scene.
+    2. Choose File  →  New Scene (Ctrl+N | Cmd+N).

-.. tip:: **To change project default folders:**
+.. tip:: **To add a scene to the active project from the startup window:**

-    Select File  →  Project Settings and change default folders paths.

-.. note:: When changing default folders, scenes previously created in the same project may fail retrieving used files.
+    1. Add a scene name.

+    2. Click on **Create Scene**.

 .. _project_default_folders: